s-team-ghent/s-team-ghent.github.io/projects/flore-de-gand.md

 IDLab has the following tasks within the Flore De Gand project

 1. Developed a novel page detection algorithm for preprocessing of the scanned pages.
-2. Currently building a interactive smart table for crowd sourced scanning and enrichment of historical images.
+2. Currently building an interactive smart table for crowd sourced scanning and enrichment of historical images.